Florentine–Milanese Wars: Second or Mantuan War (1397–1398)

 Over the following years, the pro-war faction led by Maso degli Albizzi and Rinaldo Gianfigliazzi won the upper hand in Florence, even exiling the more moderate leaders, leading to the resumption of hostilities in March 1397.
 The war began when Visconti troops under Ugolotto Biancardo invaded Mantuan territory.
 Florence and her allies mobilized their troops under the command of Carlo Malatesta, and even received naval support from Venice.
-The Milanese were defeated outside Mantua in late August, but the war again proved extremely costly and led to no decisive outcome, with peace restored in the ten-year Truce of Pavia on 11 May 1398.
+The Milanese were defeated outside Mantua in late August, but the war again proved extremely costly and indecisive, with peace restored in the ten-year Truce of Pavia on 11 May 1398.

 Third War (1400–1402)

-In the aftermath of the Second War, Visconti was able to subdue Pisa, Siena, Grosseto, Perugia, Cortona, Chiusi, Spoleto, and Assisi, thus depriving Florence of most of her allies.
+In the aftermath of the Second War, Visconti was able to subdue Pisa, Siena, Grosseto, Perugia, Cortona, Chiusi, Spoleto and Assisi, depriving Florence of most of her allies.
 With the departure of Lucca from the League of Bologna in late 1400, only Florence and Bologna were left to oppose the Duke of Milan.
-Florence sought the support of Rupert of the Palatinate, a rival of Wenceslaus of Luxembourg and hence of Visconti, but Rupert's campaign in Italy ended in a disastrous defeat at the hands of the Milanese near Brescia.
+Florence sought the support of Rupert of the Palatinate, a rival of Wenceslaus of Luxembourg and hence of Visconti but Rupert's campaign in Italy ended in a disastrous defeat at the hands of the Milanese near Brescia.
 The Milanese army defeated the Florentines on 26 June 1402 at the Battle of Casalecchio, followed by the fall of Bologna four days later.
-Florence prepared for invasion and siege, but the death of Visconti on 3 September 1402, of the plague or another illness, saved the city and heralded the end of the war.
+Florence prepared for invasion and siege but the death of Visconti on 3 September 1402, of the plague or another illness, saved the city and heralded the end of the war.